 San Andreas, the County seat, is approximately 100 miles east of San Francisco and 60 miles southeast of Sacramento.
 The city of Angels Camp is the only incorporated community in the County.
 The population of the County as of January 2009 is estimated by the California Department of Finance, Demographic Research Unit, to be approximately 46,000, with most of the residents living within the various unincorporated communities.

-The District currently provides water service to approximately 12,700 municipal and residential / commercial customers in four improvement districts located throughout the County.
-The District currently provides sewer service to approximately 4,700 customers in six improvement districts located throughout the County.
+The District currently provides water service to about 13,080municipal and residential / commercial customers in six service areas throughout the County.
+The District currently provides sewer service to about 4,848 customers in 12 service areas throughout the County.

 Governance and Management